 A. Clearly communicate how your organization is operating during this time.

-Add a banner to your webpage, post on social media, and update Google MyBusiness with the level of service you are providing and how to contact you.
+- Add a banner to your webpage, post on social media, and update Google MyBusiness with the level of service you provide and how to contact you.
 Update as necessary.

 B. Communicate each time there is a change to the services/products you provide or how you operate.